 - A test that covers some basic information on Spain’s Constitution, culture and society.

-Again, given the complexities of the process we strongly recommend the use of a reputable local immigration partner to ensure the best possible outcome for you.
-As Jewish publication Hamodia says "Most who have been successful have employed the help of an attorney in Spain to navigate the bureaucratic hurdles".
-Our immigration partner in Spain has had a lot of experience and a track record of success for their clients.
+Again, given the complexities of the process, we strongly recommend the use of a reputable local immigration partner to ensure the best possible outcome for your Spanish Sephardic citizenship application.
+As Jewish publication, Hamodia says “Most who have been successful have employed the help of an attorney in Spain to navigate the bureaucratic hurdles“.
+Our immigration partner in Spain has had a lot of experience and a track record of success for their Sephardic citizenship clients.
 Please click here to get help from them.

-The massive injustice meted out to the Jewish populations of the Iberian Peninsula in history cannot be erased, but the actions of the Portuguese and Spanish governments to welcome back the descendants of those impacted shows that there is at least a willingness to recognise those wrongs and, in some way, to right them.
-Thousands of people from across the world are taking the opportunity to reclaim a formally lost part of their heritage and in doing so are opening up a world of opportunity for them and their families
+The massive injustice meted out to the Jewish populations of the Iberian Peninsula in history cannot be erased.
+However, the actions of the Portuguese and Spanish governments to recognise citizenship by descent of those impacted shows that there is at least a willingness to acknowledge those wrongs and, in some way, to right them.
+Thousands of people from across the world are taking the opportunity to reclaim a formally lost part of their European heritage.
+In doing so they are opening up a world of opportunity for them and their families

 Spain and Portugal are not alone in taking steps to address historical injustices.
-Other countries have taken similar measures and we describe some of them in our blog post on European Residency as well as other ways to European Residency that you may not know about.
+Other countries have taken similar measures.
+To this end, we describe some of the citizenship by decent programs available in our blog post on European Residency as well as other ways to European Residency that you may not know about.

-This article is for informational purposes only and is not intended to be exhaustive in relation to the matters covered here.
+This article is for informational purposes only.
+It is not intended to be exhaustive in relation to the matters covered here.
 Please contact an immigration professional to find out exactly how your case will be handled.